lmc2179/lmc2179.github.io/drafts/delta_method.md

 I need the standard error of something and it's not a "standard" statistic

+so you need the variance of the sampling distribution of some statistic

 Plan
 * Understand the theory - what is the relevant theorem? where does it originate?
 * What is the proof?
 Something about a Taylor Series